 THE EXCHANGE OFFER AND WITHDRAWAL RIGHTS WILL EXPIRE AT 5:00 P.M., NEW YORK CITY TIME, ON , 2006, UNLESS EXTENDED BY FTI CONSULTING, INC. (SUCH DATE, AS MAY BE EXTENDED BY FTI CONSULTING, INC., IS REFERRED TO HEREIN AS THE "EXPIRATION DATE").
 TENDERS MAY BE WITHDRAWN PRIOR TO 5:00 P.M., NEW YORK CITY TIME, ON THE EXPIRATION DATE.

 The Exchange Agent for the Exchange Offer is:

-By Certified or Registered Mail:
+By Hand Delivery, Overnight Delivery or Registered or Certified Mail: